 the 250cc S1 and 350cc S2, completed a family that firmly established Kawasaki’s reputation for outrageous performance.

-expectations of our customers.”
+met the expectations of our customers.”
 But that year’s aggressive new naked Z1000 and racy ZX-6R confirmed the Big K’s comeback as a builder of cutting-edge bikes.
 A year later they were joined by the super-sports ZX-10R

 Recent years have seen Kawasaki’s main models repeatedly updated and backed up by varied newcomers ranging from the practical Z1000SX and retro Z900RS to the gloriously crazy supercharged Ninja H2 and H2R.